-Colorado attorneys who get convicted of a crime (other than minor traffic offenses) face discipline from the Colorado Supreme Court, including possible suspension or disbarment.
-Attorneys have the duty to self-report their criminal record to the Court within 14 days of the conviction.
+If you are a Colorado attorney and get convicted of a crime (other than minor traffic offenses), you face discipline from the Colorado Supreme Court.
+Consequences include possible suspension or disbarment.

 In this article, our Denver criminal defense attorneys discuss how criminal convictions affect lawyer licenses in Colorado.
 Click on a topic to jump to that section: